 Solution: SEL provides a universal support for all and helps teachers identify students who need additional support more proactively.

-A universal social emotional learning program ensures that all students receive a foundational SEL support.
-Oftentimes, SEL and mental health supports have lived within the tier 2 and 3 branches of the MTSS model and students identified based on academic or behavior concerns received interventions.
+A universal social emotional learning program ensures that all students receive foundational SEL support.
+Oftentimes, SEL and mental health supports have lived within the tier 2 and 3 branches of the MTSS model, and students identified based on academic or behavior concerns received interventions.
 Research has proven that all students need and benefit from SEL.
-By providing time and space for students and teachers to check in with themselves and with one another, teachers can more proactively identify students who might be in need of a tier 2 or 3 support.
+By providing time and space for students and teachers to check in with themselves and with one another, teachers can more proactively identify students who might be in need of tier 2 or 3 support.
 Additionally, students and adults will get more comfortable recognizing their emotions and stressors, identifying when they need help, and asking for this support as needed.
 By providing universal support, we ensure all students are seen, heard, and supported.

 Challenge: Lack of risk taking.